nilsw13/Spring-Replicate/README.md

 ## ⚡ Quick Start

+## Configuration
-## ⚠️ MANDATORY CONFIGURATION: The client requires that you configure your Replicate API token in application.properties or application.yml.
+⚠️ MANDATORY CONFIGURATION:
+The client requires that you configure your Replicate API token in application.properties or application.yml.
 Without this configuration, the library will not activate:
 ```properties
 # Required - The client will not function without this property
 replicate.api-token=your_replicate_api_token_here